-We then drive to Westbury to visit the private garden of Peter Wright.
+This afternoon, we visit the private garden of Peter Wright in Westbury.
 This is a designed new garden with pavilions and axis, and 40 year old English trees over three acres.
 Peter is 100% off grid and has built his whole garden around an empty space where his house is being constructed.
 Peter will kindly host us for lunch before showing us around.
 (Overnight Peppers Seaport Hotel, Launceston) BL

-Day 11: Wednesday 26 November, Launceston - Relbia - Launceston Airport
+Day 11: Wednesday 25 November, Launceston - Relbia - Launceston Airport